rahulkadavil/Webdocker/README.md

-# Androidocker
+# Webdocker
-Ubuntu Docker image containing all tools for Android application pentesting
+Ubuntu Docker image containing some of tools for Web application pentesting

 ### Current tools update:
-1. apktool
-2. jadx
-3. drozer
-4. frida
-5. qark
-6. adb